Beatriz-GFPereira/Forecast_SmartFactory4.0/README.md

 MODELS_ENABLED - List of all forecasting models defined by the user.

-sku_dict - Dictionary with all SKUs and his data (from DataProcess class).
+sku_dict - Dictionary with all SKUs and its data (from DataProcess class).

 periods - Period to predict in the future defined by the user.